initiate414/YaIniT/YaIniT/YaIniT-Readme.txt

    will stop the system boot at halt marks and allow you to copy the well matching and optimized BusyBox executable for your machine in your boot directory.
+.  yatiny-2se3.gz
+   same as yatiny.gz but containing the kernel modules for kernel 3.12.4.bfs4444yainitu-2se3

 Folders:

 .  yainit-init